dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

      will be displayed in the output:

      ```sh
-     3. Add the following toml-string to the Airflow UI as the dlt_secrets_toml variable.
+     3. Add the following TOML-string to the Airflow UI as the dlt_secrets_toml variable.

      [sources.pipedrive]
      pipedrive_api_key = "c66c..."